-The Alvin J. Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine is an international leader in cancer treatment, research, prevention, education and community outreach.
+The Alvin J. Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine in St. Louis is an international leader in cancer treatment, research, prevention, education and community outreach.
 It is the only cancer center in Missouri and within a 240-mile radius of St. Louis to hold the prestigious Comprehensive Cancer Center designation from the National Cancer Institute and membership in the National Comprehensive Cancer Network.
 From radiological techniques in cancer diagnosis and therapy to stem cell biology, researchers at the Siteman Cancer Center are closing in on important advances in cancer care and prevention.

-The overall goal of the Institute of Clinical and Translational Sciences is to serve as the intellectual and physical home for clinical and translational research, clinical research training, and career development to help overcome the traditional boundaries between disciplines, departments and institutions.
+The overall goal of the Institute of Clinical and Translational Sciences is to serve as the intellectual and physical home for clinical and translational research, clinical research training and career development to help overcome the traditional boundaries between disciplines, departments and institutions.

 Through its national network of collaborative research partners, the Center for Mental Health Services Research works with public social service agencies to build a base of evidence designed to address the challenges of delivering mental health services to vulnerable populations.
-The center is one of only eleven centers of its kind in the country and the only one part of a social work school.
+The center is one of only 11 centers of its kind in the country and the only one part of a social work school.

 The mission of the Center for Public Health Systems Science (formerly the Center for Tobacco Policy Research) is to create sustainable solutions to public health problems.
 They achieve this by conducting research and evaluation, leading to better integration of theory and practice; greater understanding of whole systems; improve health policies; and rapid adoption of evidence-based policies and procedures.

-The Center for Violence and Injury Prevention is a CDC-funded research center that pulls from multiple disciplines and partnerships to advance the prevention science and develop evidence-based, real-world strategies for preventing child maltreatment, intimate partner violence, sexual violence, and suicide attempts.
+The Center for Violence and Injury Prevention is a CDC-funded research center that pulls from multiple disciplines and partnerships to advance the prevention science and develop evidence-based, real-world strategies for preventing child maltreatment, intimate partner violence, sexual violence and suicide attempts.